iolanta-tech/iolanta-adr/docs/decisions/use-adrs/index.md

 ## Decision

-Small teams are a best practice anyway. {{ render("use-adr") }} seems to be the optimal choice for them.
+{{ render("use-adr") }} seems to be the optimal choice for small teams, who are our target audience.

 ## Consequences